alexmr09/Mixed-precision-Neural-Networks-on-RISC-V-Cores/mpq/README.md

 #### Notes
 - The parameters for epochs and learning rate can be either single values or lists of numbers, allowing for fine-tuning of the model.
-- Currently, the provided scripts do not support models with Residual connections or Depthwise Convolutions.
+- Currently, the provided scripts do not support models with Residual connections.